menu

 man and woman on TV set

-So, this week, Angel Schatz, one of the organizers behind the Central Texas Mycological Society, gives us the facts behind fungi–how they benefit the soil and our plants–and why they pop up after rain in cool weather.
+So, this week, Angel Schatz, one of the organizers behind the Central Texas Mycological Society, drops a few facts behind fungi–how they benefit the soil and our plants–and why they pop up after rain in cool weather.

 young man behind table with mushroom blocks behind him on the ground